pecknigel/learning-resources/tenets.md

 Of course that’s involved, but the real skill is in learning to craft software that’s reliable, maintainable, robust and coherent.

 More coming on this soon.
-Publishing as I go.

 ## Sharpen Your Research Skills